giuliamml/data-journal.github.io/pages/nginx-scripting.md

 - `docker run -p 80:80 nginx-barrier-page:latest`

-Last but not least, this work was obviously a team effort from the smart and committed individuals at Style.com.
-A shout-out to everyone involved.
+Last but not least, a shout out to the smart and committed individuals from Style.com that were involved in this project.

 Further Reading